Type of Service

 The technology that enables electric scooter sharing evolved from bikesharing’s “smart bike” model, and it operates similarly: a smartphone app allows users to register for the service, locate and unlock/lock vehicles, and pay for rides.
 The scooters contain GPS and mobile telemetry units to communicate their status to the operator.
 Most scooters communicate a constant stream of data “breadcrumbs” that allows operators (and regulators) to monitor route, speed, maintenance needs, operating and parking location, and in some cases, incursions into geographies or parts of the right of way where they are forbidden.

-Meanwhile, the free-floating electric scooters/mopeds tend to borrow from the (also relatively new) free-floating carsharing technology.
-Long a presence as a gas-operated private vehicle, the shared electric scooters/mopeds tend to share regulations that are beginning to be based on power output or speed.
+Shared electric mopeds tend to borrow from (also relatively new) free-floating carsharing technology.
+Like their privately owned, gas-powered forebears, shared electric mopeds tend to share regulations that are beginning to be based on power output or speed.
 Smaller vehicles usually require a standard automobile license, as opposed to a motorcycle license, and operate in the public right of way.
 Although the regulations vary by state, the California DMV provides a helpful illustrated guide along with their descriptions.

-Privately operated, these systems are accessed via an app on the user’s smartphone.
-The bikes contain all of the electronics and locking mechanisms, and can be tracked by the user; operator; and if relevant, the regulating agency.
-(Portland)
+Both types of shared fleets are accessed via a smartphone app.
+The scooters contain all of the electronics and locking mechanisms, and can be tracked by the user, operator, and if relevant, the regulating agency.